Ultracapacitors - the Weapon of Choice for Countering Grid Warfare

 It would also be possible to connect energy storage units before the meter, but this would be prohibitively expensive and complicated as it is often a problem to find who needs to pay for large grid improvements.
 This would most likely be in the order of several million euros for a 10 MW grid.

 Also, short-term blackouts of the order a few seconds may occur too.
 These are much more damaging as they can take down whole infrastructures and create real chaos.
-Everyone in the UK will remember the BA blackout that took down Heathrow.
+Everyone in the UK will remember the British Airways blackout that took down Heathrow airport.

 Ultracapacitors would be the first choice to bridge those vital seconds between the occurrence of the demand surge and the ramping up of the backup solution, be it a diesel generator, the opening of a flood gate on a hydraulic barrage installation, or the coming up to speed of a gas turbine.

-In fact, our new product, SkelGrid Omni, is geared up to that effect.
+In fact, our new product, SkelGrid, is geared up to that effect.
 It will take care of the brownouts and secure the electricity quality to ensure the demanding requirements of complex, precise, and responsive manufacturing equipment such as printed circuit board manufacturing machines.

 So, in a nutshell, you will not have to check your alarm clock all the time anymore as ultracaps will be there to ensure it remains "on time".